Persecution of Falun Gong: Rationale

-Foreign observers have attempted to explain the Party's rationale for banning Falun Gong as stemming from a variety of factors.
-These include Falun Gong's popularity, its independence from the state and refusal to toe the Party line, internal power politics within the Communist Party, and Falun Gong's moral and spiritual content, which put it at odds with the Party's Marxist–Leninist atheist ideology.
+Following the protest at Zhongnanhai, Jiang Zemin viewed Falun Gong as the most serious political issue since the 1989 student protests.
+Chinese leadership viewed Falun Gong's mobilization power as significant and worried about how it could be used by its US-based leader who was beyond the reach of Chinese state authorities.
+Leaders thus believed that suppressing Falun Gong was important to winning "a political-ideological battle over the heart and mind of the masses."

 A World Journal report suggested that certain high-level Party officials wanted to crack down on the practice for years, but lacked sufficient pretext until the protest at Zhongnanhai, which they claim was partly orchestrated by Luo Gan, a long-time opponent of Falun Gong.
 There were also reportedly rifts in the Politburo at the time of the incident.
 Willy Wo-Lap Lam writes that Jiang's campaign against Falun Gong may have been used to promote allegiance to himself; Lam quotes one party veteran as saying, "By unleashing a Mao-style movement [against Falun Gong], Jiang is forcing senior cadres to pledge allegiance to his line."
 Jiang is held by Falun Gong to be personally responsible for the final decision, and sources cited by The Washington Post state that, "Jiang Zemin alone decided that Falun Gong must be eliminated," and "picked what he thought was an easy target."
 Peerman cited reasons such as suspected personal jealousy of Li Hongzhi; Saich postulates that party leaders' anger at Falun Gong's widespread appeal, and ideological struggle.
 The Washington Post reported that members of the Politburo Standing Committee did not unanimously support the crackdown, and that "Jiang Zemin alone decided that Falun Gong must be eliminated."
 The size and reach of Jiang's anti–Falun Gong campaign surpassed that of many previous mass-movements.